ifcanduela/gulp-boilerplate/README.md

-The Gulpfile includes commands to compile the stylesheets (`gulp css`) and the scripts (`gulp js`) separately, and the `gulp watch` command (or just `gulp`) will run those two commands whenever a source file changes within the `js/src` and  `css` folders, respectively.
+The Gulpfile includes commands to compile the stylesheets (`gulp css`) and the scripts (`gulp js`) separately, and the `gulp watch` command (or just `gulp`) will run those two commands whenever a source file changes within the `js/src` and `less` or `scss` folders, respectively.

 ## Can I change th-?